iarna/assetize/README.md

 # proof-of-concept

 This is a proof of concept.
 It uses probably fragile regexps to do replacement.

-It only supports JS.
-It doesn't handle version conflicts in modules (last processed wins, there are races).
+# stuff remaining to be proofed

+1. assetDependencies package.json section
+2. saving assets to package-lock or asset-lock
+3. handling version conflicts in entirely flat trees